GitJit-max/learning-linux/chapter/01-intro.md

 ## 1.8 Linux distros aren’t just the kernel

 The general populace has gravitated to the name Linux and this name has largely stuck.
 However Linux distributions are not just the Linux kernel.
-They all contain other critical software such as a bootloader (systemd or grub), a shell (such as bash), shell utilities (such as ls, mkdir, echo), daemons (i.e. background processes), a graphical server (such as x.org, mutter, kwin), a desktop environment (such as budgie, gnome, kde, unity) and more. [^8pieces]
+They all contain other critical software such as a bootloader (systemd-boot or grub), a shell (such as bash), shell utilities (such as ls, mkdir, echo), daemons (i.e. background processes), a graphical server (such as x.org, mutter, kwin), a desktop environment (such as budgie, gnome, kde, unity) and more. [^8pieces]

 [^8pieces]: [Chris Hoffman - 8 Pieces That Make Up Linux Systems, published 2013](https://www.howtogeek.com/177213/linux-isnt-just-linux-8-pieces-of-software-that-make-up-linux-systems/)